fujitatomoya/ros_k8s/docs/Trouble_Shooting.md

 Feb 09 11:26:41 edgemaster systemd[1]: kubelet.service: Consumed 41.031s CPU time.
 ```

-we can work-around this add `--resolv-conf` for kubelet.service with less than equal 3 DNS server.
+we can work-around this add `--resolv-conf` for kubelet.service with less than equal 3 DNS servers.

 ```bash
 ### unmask if it is masked already